mebrahimaleem/AleemOS/.github/ISSUE_TEMPLATE/bug-report-template.md

 A clear and concise description of what the bug is.

 **To Reproduce**
 Please include steps to reproduce this bug.
-If possible, please also include the contents of all CPU registers.
+If possible, please also include the contents of all CPU registers and a memory core dump (if obtainable).

 **Expected behavior**
 A clear and concise description of what you expected to happen.